Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Planes and angles

-The orientation of the $z-$axis is either defined by the inertial obliquity $\theta$ and the node longitude $\psi$ with respect to the Laplace plane, or either by the right ascension $\alpha_S$ and declination $\delta_S$ with respect to the ICRF.
+The orientation of the $z-$axis is either defined by the inertial obliquity $\theta$ and the node longitude $\psi$ with respect to the Laplace plane, or by the right ascension $\alpha_S$ and declination $\delta_S$ with respect to the ICRF.
 The Laplace plane (LP) is the mean plane around which the instantaneous orbital plane of the satellite precesses, see Section~\ref{sec_reference}.
-Note that here $\psi = \Omega_{IL\,LS}$ is the angle measured from the node of the Laplace plane on the ICRF, a convention that differs from that of \cite{Bal12}, where $\psi= \Omega_{QL\,LS}$ is measured from the node of the Laplace plane on the equator of Jupiter.
+Note that here $\psi = \Omega_{IL\,LS}$ is the angle measured from the node of the Laplace plane on the ICRF ($IL$), a convention that differs from that of \cite{Bal12} and ending in $LS$, the node of the satellite equator on the Laplace plane, where $\psi= \Omega_{QL\,LS}$ is measured from the node of the Laplace plane on the equator of Jupiter ($QL$) up to $LS$.
+These two angles both belong to the Laplace plane.
 The inertial obliquity $\theta$ of the spin axis is measured from the Laplace plane pole, and should not be confused with the orbital obliquity $\varepsilon$, measured from the orbit normal.

-The prime meridian ($x$-axis of BF) is positioned by $\phi$ or $W$, depending on the angles' set, see Fig.~\ref{fig_ang}.
+The longitude systems of Europa, Ganymede and Callisto have been defined by reference to a crater by the IAU WGCCRE, whereas that of Io has been defined by the mean sub-Jovian direction (see Table 2 of \citealt{Arc18}).
+The prime meridian ($x$-axis of BF) is positioned by $\phi$ or $W$, depending on the angles’ set, see Fig.~\ref{fig_ang}.
 The difference $W-\phi$ is defined as the angle $\beta$, which varies with time, see Section~\ref{sec_rot}.
 The rotation angle $\phi$ of the satellite must include periodic variations, called librations, with respect to synchronous rotation.
 These variations are also included in $W$.

 The Earth equatorial angles, as adopted by the Cartographic Coordinates and Rotational Elements Working Group from the IAU, can be used for data analysis.
 Euler angles are, however, preferred by the rotation modeling community.
 Dynamical models for spin precession caused by the gravitational torque exerted on the satellite by the parent planet generally resolve the orientation of the satellite with respect to a reference plane, which is the orbit or the Laplace plane, whereas libration models resolve for the rotation variations with respect to synchronicity with the orbital motion (see Section~\ref{sec_dyn_mod}).